 There are many different factors that can trigger a flare-up and make symptoms worse.
 These vary from person to person but may include:

 Climate and pollution: Changes in temperature, hot and humid climates and the air pollution typical of cities have all been known to exacerbate the condition.
+Eczema flare-ups are more likely in the winter, with an increase of dry air, indoor heating and hot baths or showers.

 Sweat: Sweat can irritate skin’s surface and cause itching and irritation.